LiamSnow/nvim-config/README.md

 should love your editor.
 It will make you want to code, and enjoy the hours that do you spend coding.

-### "Vim keybinds aren't that much faster" 🤓
+### "Vim keybinds aren't that much faster"

-TL;DR Yes they are.

-Trust me, I used to be this guy.
-I used to always think that my limiting factor was how fast I could think and not my ability to manipulate text quickly - its not (probably).
+Trust me, I used to think the same way.
+I always thought that my limiting factor was how fast I could think and not my ability to manipulate text quickly - its not (probably).